 Agent – A local moving company authorized to act on behalf of a larger national company.

-Appliance Service by Third Party – The preparation of major electrical appliances to make them safe for transportation.
+Appliance Service by Third Party – Disconnecting or reconnecting of major electrical appliances to prepare and make them safe for transportation.
 Charges for these services may be in addition to the linehaul charges.

 Bill of Lading – The receipt for your shipment and the contract for its transportation.